 - Prior to enrolling in any degree-applicable courses, you must possess a 4-year regionally accredited US bachelor’s degree or its foreign equivalent.
 Foreign bachelor’s degrees must be evaluated for equivalency.

 - You cannot already have or be in the process of earning a master’s degree in sustainability or a related field.
 Check your eligibility.

-- ENVR 101 Introduction to Sustainability and Environmental Management
+- ENVR 101 Proseminar: Introduction to Graduate Studies in Sustainability and Development Practice

-- To register, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42c Writing in the Sciences or EXPO 42b Writing in the Social Sciences.
+- Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42c Writing in the Sciences or EXPO 42b Writing in the Social Sciences.

-While the two courses don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with ENVR 101 Introduction to Sustainability and Environmental Management.
+While the two courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with ENVR 101.
 Each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Applying to the Degree Program